Neuromancer42/Sokoban/readme.md

 This is an interesting game.
 You can control the guy on the map using your direction keys ( ↑ ↓ ← → ).
 Help him **push** all the boxes onto the storage sites.

+Hints: If you make a wrong step, press "U" (uppercase) to undo one step or press "Esc" to restart

 ## How to run the this game
 1. If you have **cabal** on your computer, use the following command to start the program:
 ``